 Travel Sustainably is a Teja on the Horizon article series reviewing my efforts to travel more responsibly.
-This first edition reviews new things I tried in my attempt to be sustainable while travelling in CAIRNS, AUSTRALIA – whether by pre-planning, or from the opportunities I found while there.
+This edition reviews new things I tried in my attempt to be sustainable while travelling in CAIRNS, AUSTRALIA – whether by pre-planning, or from the opportunities I found while there.
 It covers what I did well, what I would keep doing/using, what I would do differently next time, and what I failed to do.

 - Planning Sustainable Travel to Cairns, Australia